iethes/hiring-data-analyst/README.md

 ## Working on the Tests

 To work on the test, open each notebook and markdown files and follow the instruction inside.
-When you're finished, commit and push your solutions to private github repository and send invitation to ichsan@magpie.co.id and adit@magpie.co.id.
+When you're finished, commit and push your solutions to private github repository and send invitation to ichsan@adskom.com and adit@magpie.co.id.